svaningelgem/flashcard_generator/README.md

 ## Features

 - Create double-sided flashcards with customizable content
-- Support for additional information on the front of the card
+- Support for additional information and an index on the front of the card
 - Markdown-style formatting (bold, italic, underline)
+- Automatic text wrapping and resizing to fit content
 - Configurable card layout (size, number per row, etc.)
 - PDF output for easy printing and sharing